1. Let us start with your age. How Old are you?

 4. How would you describe your personal style?

-I don’t know (giggles) because, like I said, I’m still exploring, and I wouldn’t say I’m more of this or that.
+I don’t know (giggles) because, as I said, I’m still exploring, and I wouldn’t say I’m more of this or that.
 I want to explore all the aesthetics possible, but so far, I have seen that I am more of streetwear and a Vintage type of person (the old School vintage vibes).
 I feel confident and creative while putting things together.

 I have gone through your profile, and I have seen that you are incorporating dull colors?